codyd51/gala/README.md

 As a glance, the reader of this patch can clearly see exactly what's being replaced, and why.

-The instructions are assembled with an in-house ad-hoc assembler. `InstructionPatch` performs extensive validations to ensure the patch does exactly what's described in the metadata.
+`InstructionPatch` performs extensive validations to ensure the patch does exactly what's described in the metadata.
 For example, `InstructionPatch` will validate:

 * That the replaced instructions exactly match what's expected in the patch.
 * That disassembling the assembled patch instructions exactly matches what's written in the patch (in other words, that Capstone confirms that the in-house assembler produces the correct opcodes).
 * That the exact correct number of bytes are patched based on the input and output instructions

 Disassembly is performed via [Capstone](https://www.capstone-engine.org).
+New instructions are assembled with an in-house ad-hoc assembler.

-Here's what injecting a shellcode program looks like:
+_Example: Injecting a shellcode program_

 ```python
 shellcode_addr = VirtualMemoryPointer(0x840000fc)